 Wrapping Time - One Antler

-15. Take 1 of the smallest pipe cleaners (3 inches) and wrap it around one side of the wrapped 6 in. pipe cleaner.
-I almost said “one end”, but it should be about an inch from the actual end of the pipe cleaner.
+15. Take 1 of the smallest pipe cleaners (3 inches) and wrap it around one side of the wrapped 6-inch pipe cleaner.
+I almost said "one end", but it should be about an inch from the actual end of the pipe cleaner.
 I chose to wrap it around the top right piece.

 Time for the Second Antler

 20. Bend and twist the pipe cleaners to look like Reindeer antlers.
 Play around with them until you like how they look.